bdoma13/Yi_midterm_1620/short_answers.md

 ## Q3
 when a resource is not found you will get a 404 status code.
 404 belongs to the client error category(400 codes) which contains errors that has been caused by the client side.
 It is not permanent.

-## Q4 not done
+## Q4
 The id already contains the color value pink but by adding style red it will present the text in color red.
-So if the writer wanted to present the color for the id it will not work.
+Inline style comes first so color given in the style tag on top with the id will not work.

 ## Q5
 example: https://www.markdownguide.org/cheat-sheet/text.html </br>